Syncing 10,000 leads/mo? GET A DEMO

 What are SameSite cookies?

-A SameSite cookie is used by browsers to identify how both first and third-party cookies are handled.
-A browser can decide to allow or block these cookies depending on the attribute.
+A SameSite cookie is used by browsers to pinpoint how both first and third-party cookies are handled.
+A browser can then decide to allow or block these cookies depending on the attribute.

 How does Chrome use SameSite cookies?

 In 2020, Google introduced Chrome 80, which saw SameSite cookie classification being defaulted.
-The purpose of this is to increase the protection of a user’s privacy and prevent the transfer of cookies through cross-origin.
+Its purpose was to increase the protection of a user’s privacy and prevent the transfer of cookies through cross-origin.

 The implementation of SameSite cookies is designed to restrict cookies to default first-party access, asking businesses to specifically mark cookies for third-party contexts.